-The District's Debt Service Fund reported an ending fund balance of \$3,842,528 which is \$1,017,088 greater than last year's ending balance of \$2,825,440.
+The District's Debt Service Fund reported an ending fund balance of \$5,813,497 which is \$1,970,969 greater than last year's total of \$3,842,528.
 The purpose of the Debt Service Fund is to provide for the payment of bond principal and interest payments as they become due.

-The District's other governmental funds reported combined ending fund balances of \$828,584.
-This combined balance is \$253,585 greater than the previous year.
-The primary reason for this change in the combined fund balance was a \$238,171 increase in the Child Nutrition Fund balance which was a result of increased reimbursement rates and an increase in participation of reimbursable meals.
+The District's other governmental funds reported combined ending fund balances of \$917,531.
+This combined balance is \$88,947 greater than the previous year.

 Over the course of the year, the Board of Trustees generally revises the District's budget based on financial updates provided by management of the District.
 These amendments involve moving funds from programs that did not need all the resources originally appropriated to them to programs with resource needs, or to budget for new revenues or new estimated costs.
-The budget amendment for the Career and Technology Education (CTE) expansion project made to Function 81 during the year was considered significant.
+Budget amendments to complete the CTE facility and amendments to cover the year end salary accruals related to the employee raise and the movement of several federally funded positions to the general fund for 2023-24 were considered significant.